 Your guide to taking lump sums from your pension

-On 6 April 2015, pension rules made it possible to take lump sums directly from a pension from age 55 (rising to 57 in 2028), without having to go into drawdown or buy an annuity.
+Since the introduction of pension freedoms, it's possible to take lump sums directly from a pension from age 55 (rising to 57 in 2028), without having to go into drawdown or buy an annuity.
 This is known as taking an Uncrystallised Funds Pension Lump Sum (UFPLS).

 Find out more about taking lump sums and answers to important questions such as: